Continuous-time extensions of discrete-time cocycles

 for all $\theta \in S^1$, where $v\in \R^2$ and $w\in \R$. \end{corollary} \begin{proof} Define the discrete-time cocycle $B$ over a circle rotation by $\alpha$ via

 Applying Corollary \ref{crl:n_geq_3_extension} to $B$ yields a continuous-time cocycle $\Phi$ over a suspension flow by $\frac{1}{2}\alpha$ that satisfies

 This completes the proof. \end{proof}

-Natural extensions, as well as the extensions of Corollary \ref{crl:n_geq_3_extension} and Corollary \ref{crl:n_2_extension} of a discrete-time cocycle $A$ preserve the Furstenberg--Kesten limits as well as the Lyapunov exponents of~$A$.
-In the case of natural extensions, as well as the case $d\geq 3$, this can be verified by a straightforward computation.
-The case $d=2$ requires a little bit more effort due to the added dimension.
-In the following section we perform a continuous-time extension in 2 dimensions with the help of Corollary \ref{crl:n_2_extension} and show that the Furstenberg--Kesten limits as well as the Lyapunov exponents are preserved.
-Note that the added dimension in~\eqref{eq:n=2_extension} does not influence the norm of $\Phi$ since $\norm{A_{2\theta}^n}\geq 1$ such that $\big\| \Phi^n_{(\theta, 0)} \big\| = \norm{A_{2\theta}^n}$.
+\begin{revision} \begin{remark} Canonical extensions as well as the non-canonical extensions of Corollary \ref{crl:n_geq_3_extension} and Corollary \ref{crl:n_2_extension} of a discrete-time cocycle $A$ preserve the Furstenberg--Kesten limits and the Lyapunov exponents of~$A$.
+In the case of canonical extensions, as well as the case \mbox{$d\geq 3$}, this can be verified by a straightforward computation.
+The case $d=2$ requires a little bit more effort due to the added dimension, which contributes an additional zero Lyapunov exponent.
+Additionally, a canonical extension $\Phi$ is \mbox{(non-)uniformly} hyperbolic if and only if $A$ is \mbox{(non-)uniformly} hyperbolic. \end{remark} \end{revision}